 She’s claiming she’s Anais Nin.

 Writer Anais Nin (1903-1977) met the love of her life, Rupert Pole, in 1947; she was 44, he was 28.
 Within a short time she had left Manhattan to live with her new lover in a cabin in the San Gabriel mountains, where he was stationed as a forest ranger.
 However, she also continued to live a double life with her first husband in New York, shuttling between the two coasts and relying on an increasingly complex web of lies to keep her two lives separate.
 She kept up the fiction for 11 years before ultimately choosing to spend the remainder of her life with Pole.

-Wish I hadn’t stole that pickanick basket.
+We shouldn't have stole that pickanick basket.

 See note on Yogi Bear, above.

 I wonder when Flo and Alice are going to get here.